EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 ### The pointer is 'close' to the xref

-Similar to the previous error here there is no version header offset but following the pointer takes you 'almost' to the xref.
+Similar to the previous error, here there is no version header offset but following the pointer takes you 'almost' to the xref.
 The most common cases were to be off by a single whitespace/newline, or in the `endobj` marker of the previous object:

 ```
+endobj
 --> xref
 0 4
 ```